Do you grow out of ADHD?

-Individual Therapy for Adults with ADHD
+Individual Therapy for ADHD

-Couple therapy for ADHD
+Couple Therapy for ADHD

 If you are reading this, you probably already know that either you or your partner (or both of you) have ADHD.
 So on top of all the things that a couple goes through we are going to throw in this neurodivergent wrench that makes everything that much more difficult.
 The dynamic between partners when there is a mental health diagnosis can shift to that of a parent-child which can spell doom for your relationship.